alxwen711/alxwen711.github.io/entries/Mar1.md

 this is because in the time coding, I referred to horizontal and vertical by the movement of the ray rather than the orientation of the wall

+a, b, and n in the variables are the same as they are in the question;
+slope of the ray is a/b and the ray bounces n times

+lgh and hgh refer to the range on the number of possible bounces on vertical walls the ray had, the exact value is found via binary search, with mgh being the middle

+hd -> horizontal distance
+vd -> vertical distance
+hor -> bool value for determining if the ray ended on a vertical or horizontal wall tb -> total bounces

+numer and demon are for numerator and denominator in the fraction calculation cycles is used as part of the % 4 operation for determining position on the stop wall
 """
 from math import gcd